Roasted Tomato Topped Salmon paired with a chickpea and rice pilaf - such a delicious dish and combination of flavours.

 - Place salmon fillets onto the tray and season with salt and black pepper

-- Add the tomatoes next to the salmon, spray over the top with some spray oil, and carefully pierce each tomato with a sharp knife.
+- Add the tomatoes next to the salmon, spray over the top with some low calorie spray and carefully pierce each tomato with a sharp knife.
 Add the worcestershire sauce and a salt and pepper to season.

 - Bake uncovered for approx 16 minutes.